The Science Behind Sound Therapy

 Sound Massage & Relaxation

-• Alpha 8–12 Hz: everyday trance, daydreaming, right before falling asleep, light relaxation
+• Alpha 8–12 Hz: Light relaxation, daydreaming, just before sleep

 A state of light to profound relaxation generally prevails during sound massage – usually the alpha state, and sometimes the theta state are achieved.
 It depends on the individual physiological and psychological response to relaxation.